-MULGOA, LUDDENHAM AND RURAL SOUTH (LINDSAY, HUME AND BADGERYS CREEK ELECTORATES) Upgrade and reclassification of Luddenham Road Presently a local road in need of classification to a State Road.
-The upgrade and widening is critical to deliver region-shaping projects including the Aerotropolis, Sydney Metro - WSA, Mamre Road Industrial Precinct and Sydney Science Park.
+MULGOA, LUDD ENHAM AND RURAL SOUTH (LINDSAY, HUME AND BADGERYS CREEK EL ECTORATES) Upgrade and Reclassification of Luddenham Road Presently a local rural road in need of reclassification to a State Arterial Road.
+The upgrade and widening are critical to deliver region-shaping projects including the Aerotropolis, Sydney Metro - WSA, Mamre Road Industrial Precinct and Sydney Science Park.
 Refer Page 13 for more detail. \$300-400M Southern Link Road A new 7.5km road corridor from Mamre Road, Kemps Creek to Wallgrove Road, Horsley Park.
-Refer Page 10 for more detail. \$900M Upgrade Gow Park Amenities Amenities building will be upgraded including inclusive change rooms and showers, accessible toilets, officials change room and showers, canteen and improved storage.
-2-3 years \$2.85M Outdoor health and fitness gym and informal active recreation spaces at Mulgoa and Sales Park Provide outdoor health and fitness gym and informal active recreation spaces at Mulgoa and Sales Park.
-2 years \$1M Sales Park floodlight and sportsground surface improvements Install new floodlights at Sales Park, undertake sportsground surface improvements, and amenities improvements.
+Refer Page 10 for more detail. \$900M Elizabeth Drive - Priority Sections Upgrade The Federal and NSW Governments are funding upgrades to Elizabeth Drive, which runs between the M7 Motorway at Cecil Hills and The Northern Road at Luddenham.
+The road is approximately 14 kilometres long and runs parallel to the proposed M12 Motorway.
+This project would provide additional capacity in a growth area surrounding Western Sydney International Airport.
+The Elizabeth Drive upgrade would provide two lanes in each direction, a median island, landscaping and paths to improve safety and congestion for neighbouring communities.
+The project has been divided into two parts: Elizabeth Drive West upgrade - covering 3.6 km from The Northern Road to near where the M12 will cross Elizabeth Drive at Badgerys Creek, and Elizabeth Drive East upgrade - approximately 7.8 km from the intersection of the future M12 and Elizabeth Drive at Badgerys Creek to 600 metres east of Duff Road at Cecil Park. \$800M jointly committed from the NSW and Federal Governments Upgrade Gow Park Amenities Amenities building will be upgraded including inclusive change rooms and showers, accessible toilets, officials change room and showers, canteen and improved storage.
+2-3 years \$2.85M Outdoor Health and Fitness Gym and Informal Active Recreation Spaces at Mulgoa and Sales Park Provide outdoor health and fitness gym and informal active recreation spaces at Mulgoa and Sales Park.
+2 years \$1M Sales Park Floodlight and Sportsground Surface Improvements Install new floodlights at Sales Park, undertake sportsground surface improvements, and amenities improvements.
 2-3 years \$1.5M